Skip to Content

 remove hard water stains with vinegar and baking soda

 If you enjoyed this post you might enjoy a few others like it from my Home Tips category.
+Here are a few of my favorites below.

 How to Clean Floor Glue and Heavy Dirt off Luxury Vinyl Flooring